Thomas L. Bromwell: Background

-Bromwell was first elected to the Maryland House of Delegates in 1979 to represent District 9 in Baltimore County and Baltimore City.
+Bromwell was first elected to the Maryland House of Delegates in 1979 to represent District 9 in Baltimore County, Maryland and Baltimore.
 In 1983, he successfully ran for the seat of District 8 in the Maryland State Senate.
 In 1986, Bromwell defeated Republican challenger Edward J. Glusing Jr., 73% to 27%.
 In 1990, Bromwell won a closer election, this time defeating Republican William Rush, 54% to 46%.
 The general election in 1994 was similar to 1990, and Bromwell defeated Republican John J. Bishop with 55% of the vote to Bishop's 45%.
 In 1998, Bromwell again faced William Rush, this time handily defeating his Republican challenger by capturing 68% of the vote to Rush's 32%.

 Bromwell resigned his seat in 2002 to head the Maryland Injured Workers' Insurance Fund or IWIF, a state agency.
 Governor Parris Glendening appointed John R. Schneider to replace Bromwell in District 8.
 Schneider died only two months after his appointment, and Governor Glendening then appointed Joseph T. Ferraracci to the seat.
 However, Ferraracci did not run for election in 2002.
-Katherine A. Klausmeier ran for the seat as a Democrat and won.
+Kathy Klausmeier ran for the seat as a Democrat and won.